SOP Examples: 10 Real-World Cases Across IT And Business

 5. Risk Management: SOPs help identify potential risks and outline steps to mitigate them.
 This proactive approach can prevent accidents and enhance workplace safety.

-How to create Standard Operating Procedures?
+How to create an effective SOP

 Here’s a step-by-step guide to help you craft SOPs that meet your organization’s needs: